 LARRY HAMM: Well, according to police, it was a gun.
 And to my knowledge, only one weapon has been discussed.

 AMY GOODMAN: What about weapons in your community, in Newark?

 LARRY HAMM: Well, this is part of the problem.
 See, people have been talking about Newark in the last couple of years, the high homicide rate.
 But from since about 1997, 1998, the murder rate has been pretty consistent.
-It’s been eighty-five to a hundred — over a hundred murders every year for the last ten years.
+It’s been 85 to a hundred — over a hundred murders every year for the last 10 years.
 And this is being driven by several root causes: abject poverty, astronomical unemployment and the illegal flow of guns and drugs into our community.

 AMY GOODMAN: I wanted to bring in Republican presidential candidate Tom Tancredo, who denounced Newark’s leaders on Monday for providing sanctuary to, quote, "illegal aliens."
 He said, quote, "Sanctuary cities are safe havens for all illegal aliens, including gang members, drug dealers, rapists and murderers, further exposing law-abiding citizens of such cities to greater crime."
 This is an excerpt of the speech he delivered in Newark.

 TOM TANCREDO: The fact that New Jersey — that Newark, New Jersey, is a sanctuary city for illegal aliens is well known.
 In addition, it has been widely reported that two of the alleged perpetrators of the heinous act, which occurred two weeks ago, Saturday, resulting in the deaths of three young students and the wounding of a fourth, are in this country illegally.
 Both have prior arrests on charges ranging from sexual assault on a child to robbery and illegal possession of weapons.
 If the alleged assailants are found guilty of these brutal crimes, Newark and its political leadership share a degree of culpability.